e-sites/PinFieldView/README.md

 #### 3. When the users enters (or removes) a digit

-That is where the `PinEntryViewType` protocol comes in place, we need to implement `var digitValue: Int?`, so this view knows what digit the user entered.
+That is where the `PinFieldViewable` protocol comes in place, we need to implement `var digitValue: Int?`, so this view knows what digit the user entered.
 In this particular example the background will turn green once a number is entered, otherwise (defaults) to white.

 ```swift
 var digitValue: Int? {